Off grid shower ideas! While we can’t take away the need to trot into work every morning, we do have something that will brighten the day entirely.

 This propane shower will have you warm and toasty even when you’re surrounded by a blanket of snow.
 No more cold washes from a bucket.

-2. Lava Rock Off Grid Shower by Tam Hunt, on Green Tech Media
+4. Lava Rock Off Grid Shower Idea by Tam Hunt, on Green Tech Media

-Have you ever wanted your own treehouse, but feel like you’ve just gotten too old to get away with it?
-This thermosiphon shower doesn’t look far-off in terms of design.
+Have you ever wanted your own treehouse, but felt like you’ve just gotten too old to get away with it?
+This thermosiphon shower doesn’t look far off in terms of design.
 Housed within a wooden shack is an off grid shower that uses two different types of heating to warm up your water supply.